vdbrink/vdbrink.github.io/homeassistant/index.md

 ---
 ## How I use Home Assistant

 I started my home automation without Home Assistant on a tiny Raspberry zero (in 2019).
 In those days, I used an app ([Mqtt Dashboard](https://play.google.com/store/apps/details?id=com.app.vetru.mqttdashboard)) where I could see and control all my devices.
 For my smart flows, I used Node-RED.
 After I got more and more sensors, I couldn't get a clear overview of the status of all my sensors anymore.
-Then I found the solutions for this where people created floor plans of their house and add their sensor statuses and controls as layers on top of it.
+Then I found a solution where people created floor plans of their house and added their sensor statuses and controls as layers on top of it.
 This was possible with the application Home Assistant (not-so-famous yet in 2020) and so I began with it.
 I created the [floor plans](homeassistant_dashboard_floorplan) I wanted, and I also really liked the dashboards with their endless possibilities.

 I use Home Assistant pure as a presentation layer.
 That's why you don't find Home Assistant flows here, but only Node-RED flows.